Guide

 Once you’ve passed your driving test, you’ll need a full car insurance policy that allows you to drive without anyone accompanying you.
 It’s illegal to drive without insurance, so always ensure you have the proper coverage.

 You can put up P-plates on your car to tell the other drivers that you’re a new driver.
-Although this is not compulsory, it’s recommended as it can help you feel less anxious.
+This is not compulsory, but it’s recommended as it can help you feel less anxious.
 If you want to improve your skills further and drive more safely, you can apply for the Pass Plus qualification.

 Head to our new driver hub for more information on learning to drive and choosing your first car.